dkoz/kozejin-cogs/README.md

 CloneTracker | Track Diablo Clone/Uber Diablo
-Pokedex | Search for your favorite pokemon or item info Deckard Cain | Chat with Deckard Cain on ChatGPT
+Pokedex | Search for your favorite pokemon or item info Deckard Cain | Chat with Deckard Cain on ChatGPT Speaker | Send and edit messages as the bot

 # Credit
 [Jintaku](https://github.com/Jintaku) for making original pokedex cog